mksmvnv/mksmvnv/README.md

       ,
       height="20"
     />
-    I'm diving into Machine Learning and Data Science
+    I'm immersing myself in the world of Machine Learning and Data Science
   </li>
   <li>
     <img